4046 SUPER VCO info page.

 Use a good tuner on your smartphone like the one I use which is the AiryWare Tuner.
 I saw this tuner actually being used in the Rhodes Electric Piano factory on a YouTube video.
 Get the paid version, it's really cheap, only about $ 5,- and it's a once only payment:

 If you use this app and you're stuck on some page and don't know how to get out, swipe right on the screen in landscape mode.
 Some people get stuck there and think the app sucks but it doesn't.
 It's awesome.
+You just need to learn how to use it.

 It has an enormous amount of instruments you can tune with it (I also use it for my Bass) and also a great many ways of displaying the frequencies, like stroboscopes and waterfall displays etc.